hws1302/linear-regression-from-scratch/README.md

 This can be used to find the positions of the telescopes at different points in time.

+Basic knowledge of NumPy, Pandas and Matplotlib is assumed.

 ![image](https://user-images.githubusercontent.com/64110421/173235328-0011d2b5-f39e-45a7-926c-c3b8e66a7ea2.png)

 ## What is the problem